ibm-granite/granite-guardian/README.md

 ## Usage
-### Intended Use

-Granite Guardian is useful for detection use-cases which are applicable across a wide-range of enterprise applications:

-- Detecting harm-related risks within prompt text, model responses, or conversations (as guardrails).
-These present fundamentally different use cases as the first assesses user supplied text, the second evaluates model generated text, and the third evaluates the last turn of a conversation.
-- RAG (retrieval-augmented generation) use-case where the guardian model assesses three key issues: context relevance (whether the retrieved context is relevant to the query), groundedness (whether the response is accurate and faithful to the provided context), and answer relevance (whether the response directly addresses the user’s query).
-- Function calling risk detection within agentic workflows, where Granite Guardian evaluates intermediate steps for syntactic and semantic hallucinations.
-This includes assessing the validity of function calls and detecting fabricated information, particularly during query translation.

-### Examples

-#### Example 1: Detect lack of groundednedss of model's response in RAG settings
+### Example 1: Detect lack of groundednedss of model's response in RAG settings

 Here we see how to use the Granite Guardian in thinking mode by passing ```think=True``` in the ```apply_chat_template``` method.